The information on this page has been provided to try and help you deal with some of the practical aspects of losing someone that you love.

 It is always difficult to share bad news and especially with children, but it is best that they are told.
 The news should be told by someone whom they love and trust.
 Use age appropriate language and address the child in a straightforward manner.

-Do not be afraid of showing your feelings to your children, or of sharing your grief with them.
+Do not be afraid of showing your feelings to your children or sharing your grief with them.
 This is healthy and normal for both of you.

 Other helpful organisations: